Philosophy & Strategic Plan

-Our Vision: Students in every community have direct access to high-value baccalaureate degrees.
+Our Vision: Students in every community have direct and equitable access to high-value baccalaureate degrees.

 How Will We Achieve This?

-- Is a credential that serves as a gateway to advanced career opportunities and economic mobility;
+- Are credentials that serve as a gateway to advanced career opportunities and economic mobility;

-- Allows students who desire to pursue a baccalaureate degree to do so in a way that is accessible and affordable;
+- Allow students who desire to pursue a baccalaureate degree to do so in a way that is accessible and affordable;

-- Provides an environment that fosters a student’s growth and honors their personal story as they pursue a baccalaureate degree;
+- Provide a culturally and socially-inclusive environment that fosters a student’s growth and honors their personal stories;

-- Ensures opportunity is grounded in social justice and equity; and
+- Ensure that access and opportunity to programs is grounded in social justice and equity; and

 The Association attempts to gather all published articles and legislation dealing with the community college baccalaureate degree.
 We also solicit copies of unpublished materials related to this topic.
 We host an annual conference to share information and develop ways to promote the community college baccalaureate degree to governors, state legislatures, national policy boards, and other appropriate persons and organizations.